HSM: Hierarchical Scene Motifs for Multi-Scale Indoor Scene Generation: Experimental Setup

 We also conduct a user perceptual study to compare generated scenes from \ours and Holodeck.
 We select Holodeck as the baseline for comparison due to its strong generation performance and ability to place small objects.
 The study consists of two parts: scene-level evaluation and small object-level evaluation.
 At the scene level, we randomly select 25 scene pairs generated by each method for the same input description.
 Given top-down renderings, participants assess which scene better aligns with the input text descriptions (\textbf{Fidelity}) and exhibits more physically realistic object placements (\textbf{Plausibility}).
 At the small object level, we randomly select 30 pairs of furniture populated with small objects and provide close-up renderings.
 Each pair originates from the same scene description, and participants evaluate the placements based on fidelity and plausibility.
 The study was conducted with 25 participants, and we report the percentage of participant preferences for each method across both evaluation criteria and levels.
-See the supplement for the user study instructions.
+See \cref{sec:supp/user_study} for the user study instructions.

-To further evaluate \ours's small object placement performance, we assess alignment between small object arrangements and their corresponding text descriptions.
-We use the same set of 30 populated furniture items from the user study and compare also against LayoutGPT and InstructScene.
-We measure text-image alignment by computing text-image similarity using BLIP-2~\cite{li2023blip}, Long-CLIP~\cite{zhang2024longclip}, and VQAScore~\cite{lin2024evaluating}.
-Since LayoutGPT and InstructScene do not generate small objects, we instead select the best-matching furniture object available for evaluation.
+We also evaluate alignment between generated scenes and input descriptions by rendering top-down views and computing text-image similarity using BLIP-2~\cite{li2023blip}, Long-CLIP~\cite{zhang2024longclip} and VQAScore~\cite{lin2024evaluating}.
+Similarly, we report alignment between small object arrangements and the corresponding text descriptions using the same metrics and the set of 30 populated furniture from the user study.
+For methods that do not generate small objects, we select the best-matching furniture available for evaluation.
+The score is set to $0$ if no matching furniture of the same category is found.